LinbinYoung/Inference-System-without-TensorFlow-api/README.md

 This project is compiled on both **macOS** and **Linux16.04**.
 You can install the project in **CLion** or directly run the project in Linux Shell.

-Please ensure that the following library is correct installed before implement this project:
+Please ensure that the following library is correctly installed before implementing this project:

 * GCC 5.4.0
 * JsonCPP
 * Eigen 3.3.7

-**Note:** The newest version of JsonCPP should compiled with CMAKE.
+**Note:** The newest version of JsonCPP should be compiled with CMAKE.
 Be sure to set the right path of libs and library in CMAKELists and Makefile.

 ### 3. Define the operation
 ![intro](./doc/1.png)